pupilfirst/pupilfirst/docs/developers/configuration.md

 ROLLBAR_SERVER_TOKEN
 ```

-The Rollbar service can be used to monitor both server-side and client-side errors.
+[Rollbar](https://rollbar.com) can be used to monitor both server-side and client-side errors.
 Because of this, two separate tokens are required:

 1. Set `ROLLBAR_SERVER_TOKEN` with your project's `post_server_item` access token.
 2. Set `ROLLBAR_CLIENT_TOKEN` with your project's `post_client_item` access token.